DavidGWheeler/lab-07-cowsay-http-server/lab-david/README.md

 ### Attributions
 - Kayla Alvarado helped me resolve some server issues
 - Steven Johnson helped me with some testing ideas
+- Took a peek at a github I found via Google for help with understanding